Brief

 1965

-- in course of the expedition led by P. Varep 14 Estonian climbers ascend
+- in course of an expedition led by P. Varep 14 Estonian climbers ascend

 Pik Lenin